An evidence-based approach to team performance to create aligned, unified & engaged teams.

 The third step in the Team Build process involves creating a Team Charter.
 The charter sets out the team’s values, attitudes, and behaviours.
 The team charter process also involves forging a commitment among team members to living the charter.
 An important element is coming to an agreement about how charter breaches will be responded to.

 Step 4 involves working together to agree on how team decisions will be made.
 What is the delegated authority?
 What needs to be done without reference to others?
 What needs to be discussed before a decision is made by individuals?
 What is the ultimate prerogative and responsibility of the team leader?
 These are key elements of a well functioning team.

-No matter how high performing your team is, it won’t be effective at an organizational level if it is inward looking.
-Step 7 involves agreeing about how the team will work with, and support other teams (internal customers), as well as the ultimate external customers who the team needs to engage.
+No matter how high-performing your team is, it won’t be effective at an organizational level if it is inward looking.
+Step 7 involves agreeing on how the team will work with, and support other teams (internal customers), as well as the ultimate external customers who the team needs to engage.
 Net Promoter score on the dashboard signals the level of internal and external stakeholder engagement.

-Adopt a Results Oriented Approach deploying evidenced- based leadership, and team performance processes.
+Adopt a results-oriented approach deploying evidenced-based leadership and team performance processes.
 This involves monthly monitoring of key performance indicators.
 These must include lead factors (drivers) as well as lag factors (outcomes).
 The Five Vital Signs are: levels of Mojo (resilience), engagement, culture, team effectiveness, and risk pilots (bullying and harassment).
-These vital signs need to monitored and reviewed by the team monthly.
+These vital signs need to be monitored and reviewed by the team monthly.

 Teams that have used ISL to build their leadership team performance include:

 We know leadership, and we know high-performing teams.
 It's what we do.